Blendify/blender-manual/blender_docs/manual/physics/soft_body/collision.rst

 For a soft body to collide with another object there are a few prerequisites:

-- If *Collision Group* is set, the object must belong to the group.
+- If *Collision Collection* is set, the object must belong to the collection.
-  Otherwise, both objects have to share a layer, but the layer does not necessarily have to be visible.
 - The collision object has to be a mesh object.
 - You have to activate the *Collision* in the *Physics* tab for the collision object.
   The collision object may also be a soft body.